MaPPmath/mappmath.github.io/pages/hsc/hsc.md

 - Look for and make use of structure.
 - Look for and express regularity in repeated reasoning.

+## What's the game's format?

+There are a few stages to the game:

+### Opening Puzzle

+The game begins with a mathematical challenge which will get players running around the host campus to solve their first puzzle of the day!

+### Main Puzzles

+Teams are given a packet of several mathematical puzzles, each of which solves to a codeword or phrase.

+### Bonus Puzzles

+Each Main Puzzle unlocks a related Bonus Puzzle.
+Players will try to optimize their solutions to beat out the competition!

+### Metapuzzle

+Players will collect pieces to the Metapuzzle throughout the game.
+Bring these clues together to solve the most challenging puzzle of them all!

+### And more?

+Hey, you never know.

 ## How do I choose teams?

 Five to eight high school students (9th through 12th grade) may form a team,